 ANTELOPE CANYON TIME ZONE

-Antelope Canyon Tours run on Arizona Standard Time (MST), sharing the same time zone as Page, Flagstaff, Grand Canyon and Phoenix.
-Please be aware that if you drive from Monument Valley or Utah during Daylight Savings Time (middle of March to the beginning of November) you’ll need to move your clocks forward 1 hour.
+Please be aware that if you drive from Monument Valley or Utah during Daylight Savings Time (middle of March to the beginning of November), you’ll need to move your clocks forward 1 hour.

 WHERE TO STAY IN ANTELOPE CANYON

-Read our guide on visiting Antelope Canyon for all the information you need about visiting, including some suggestions for where to stay.
+Please read our guide on visiting Antelope Canyon for all the information you need about visiting, including some suggestions for where to stay.

 MAP | UPPER AND LOWER ANTELOPE CANYON

-Below is a map of the Upper and Lower Antelope Canyon where we have indicated the offices of the tour guides.
+Below is a map of the Upper and Lower Antelope Canyon, where we have indicated the offices of the tour guides.

-How to use our maps // Click on the top right corner to open in the Google Maps app.
+USING OUR MAPS.
+Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

 READER-SUPPORTED